 A System File, typically identified with its .sys extension, is a type of file critical for the smooth functioning of Windows.
-Though system files are locked and, sometimes hidden, to protect unauthorize change, some applications could still be able to overwrite them.
-This could result into Unexpected_Kernel_Mode_Trap_M error.
+Though system files are locked and, sometimes hidden, to protect them from unauthorize change, some applications could still be able to overwrite them.
+It results in Unexpected_Kernel_Mode_Trap_M error.

 1. Press Windows Key + X; choose Command Prompt (Admin).